Summary

 A bistronomic restaurant in Marseille is characterised by several elements.
 First, technical, creative cooking that reinvents Provencal classics with modernity.
 Then, an informal setting where you feel comfortable in jeans and trainers, far from the formality of starred restaurants.
 Finally, reasonable prices that let you treat yourself without breaking the bank — generally between 25 and 45 euros for a complete meal.

 Marseille's bistronomy differs from that of Paris or Lyon through its Mediterranean roots.
 Marseille's bistronomic chefs work with fish from Old Port fishermen, vegetables from Provencal market gardeners, local olive oils and garrigue herbs.
 The result is cuisine that breathes sunshine and the Mediterranean, prepared with fine dining precision.
+For a deeper dive into the foundations of this culinary identity, explore our guide to Mediterranean and Provencal cuisine in Marseille.

 The best bistronomic addresses in Marseille